 Eric LeMarque – 8 Days up a frozen mountain

 Eric LeMarque was born in the US in 1971, and from an early age loved to play ice hockey.
 He was always one of the best players in the local teams he joined and it didn’t take long for him to get noticed by some major league players.
-Since he had duel citizenship for the US and Europe, he was eligible to play in France’s national hockey team were he played in the winter Olympics of 1994.
+Since he had dual citizenship for the US and Europe, he was eligible to play in France’s national hockey team where he played in the Winter Olympics of 1994.

 Sometimes people can come out of an addiction by replacing it with something else, and this is exactly what LeMarque did, switching Crystal meth for snowboarding.
 He became so involved in his new hobby that he even competed in the X-games, and it was this new interest that led him to the top of the Sierra Nevada mountains in 2004.